Base Cost: 22.5 points *

 Abnormal Appearance: while many vampires appear normal (more or less), others have unmistakable 'tells' revealing their undead nature.
 Perhaps they are unnaturally pale, or maybe they don't have a reflection when viewed in mirrors.
 Alternately, something else might give their vampiric status away constantly; maybe the vampire's features resemble an animal they can transform into, for instance.
 (1 point)

 Mania / Arithmomania: some classical vampires have demonstrated a mental illness corresponding to arithmomania.
 This leads to a compulsion whereby the traditional vampire has a compulsion to count things, and is indeed forced to do so when a random number of objects presents itself suddenly.
-This manic compulsion can be resisted for a time by passing a Willpower ACT roll at a -2 RS).
+This manic compulsion can be resisted for a time by passing a Psyche (will) FEAT roll at a -2 CS).
 (1 point)

 Most vampires have few initial contacts at first, one of which will typically be the undead monster that created them in the first place.
 Others might include folks from the vampire's old life that either still like him or her despite their change or don't know that they've changed to begin with.
 Or maybe even some weirdo that, despite what's good for him or her, is enamored with the whole undead thing.